prescottbreeden/slotify/README.md

 # slotify
+## Spotify Clone
-Video Game Music Player
+### Video Game Music Player

-Sign up for free and start making your own playlists of your favorite video game music that I have had time to 'borrow' from youtube, format to mp3, and insert into database
+Make your own playlists of your favorite video game music that I had time to yoink from youtube, format to mp3, and populate in database

+Includes most Spotify features - social media share links are for aesthetics and non-functional